Gamurar/library-spring/README.md

 If this is your first time using Github, review http://help.github.com to learn the basics.

-You can also download the zip file containing the code from https://github.com/shopizer-ecommerce/shopizer
+You can also download the zip file containing the code from https://github.com/Gamurar/library-spring/archive/master.zip

 To build the application:
 -------------------
 From the command line with Maven installed:

-	$ cd shopizer
+	$ cd library-spring
 	$ mvn clean install
 if Maven is not installed, use maven wrapper